How to Buy a Domain Name

 How can I get a free website domain?

-Most web hosting services offer a free domain name upon signing up for their services.
+Most web hosting services offer a free domain name upon signing up for their services so you don’t have to buy a domain separately.
 Web hosting can start from as little as 99p with a host like Hostinger, and if you’re in need of web hosting anyway, it’s a bargain to couple them together.
 Alternatively, there are places you can get domain names for free, but these are often less popular TLDs and not .com or .co.uk.

 Are Google domains free?